microlam-io/microlam-aws-devops/README.md

-# microlam-params-aws
+# microlam-aws-devops

-Implementation of microlam-params for AWS using System Manager parameters.
+Utilities for uploading to aws s3 and updating lambda code